hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_three_tier_virtual_instance.html.markdown

 * `resource_group_id` - (Optional) The ID of the Resource Group of the transport File Share.
 Changing this forces a new resource to be created.

 * `storage_account_name` - (Optional) The name of the Storage Account of the File Share.
 Changing this forces a new resource to be created.

 ---

-A `transport_mount` block supports the following:

-* `file_share_id` - (Required) The resource ID of the Storage File Share.
-Changing this forces a new resource to be created.

-* `private_endpoint_id` - (Required) The resource ID of the Private Endpoint.
-Changing this forces a new resource to be created.

----